cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

  C    Y    B   E  R   S   C   I   W   H    O
 ```

-We did want to try another script, but we weren't sure we could automate it entirely and it not take the rest of the competititon time to run.
+We did want to try another script, but we weren't sure we could automate it entirely and not take the rest of the competition time to run.
 We knew if we could speed up the process even just a little bit, it would make it 10x easier.

 I wrote a script that took a list of common dictionary words, filtered out any that were less than three characters long, converted them to morse code without spaces, and compared it to the morse code we were given.
 This gave a list of 1073 matching words, including 'PROGRAMMERS', which at the time I hadn't realized was actually the last word in the string.